Equal Opportunity and ADA Information

 Reporting Requirements

-If supervisors have information about alleged acts of sexual harassment/misconduct by someone whom they supervise, they must take immediate steps to ensure the matter is addressed and brought to the attention of the Title IX Coordinator/Director for Equity and Compliance.
+Supervisors of faculty and staff have the further responsibility of preventing and eliminating sexual harassment/misconduct within the areas of their authority.
+If supervisors have information about alleged acts of sexual harassment/misconduct by someone whom they supervise, they must take immediate steps to ensure the matter is addressed and brought to the attention of the Director of EQOC.
 Failure by supervisors to report the alleged acts of sexual harassment/misconduct may result in disciplinary proceedings.
-Faculty members and staff employees are required to inform the Title IX Coordinator/Director for Equity and Compliance whenever they become aware of behavior they believe to be sexual harassment/misconduct.
+If a manager addresses an issue with an employee which may reference sexually harassing behavior or misconduct, the Director of EQOC should be notified.

 Procedures